 Claire’s major responsibilities include coordination of the Graduate and Undergraduate School Auditions and Design/Tech Interviews; Commercial Exhibits and Education Expo; Design Competition; Teachers Institute; High School and Community Theatre Festivals; and most other aspects of SETC pertaining to the College & University and Secondary School Divisions.

-Before joining SETC, Kim served as Content and Design Assistant at Triad Stage and did some freelance graphic design work for the North Carolina Theatre Conference, both in Greensboro, NC.
+Before joining SETC, Kim served as Content and Design Assistant at Triad Stage and did some freelance work for the North Carolina Theatre Conference, both in Greensboro, NC.
 She’s also worked as an invitation designer for a papermaking studio, editorial staff for literary journals, copywriter and online marketing specialist for a self-publishing company, and graphic designer for an online social media training program.
-Kim received her B.A. from Indiana University Bloomington where she studied English, creative writing, journalism and studio art.
+Kim received her B.A. from Indiana University Bloomington where she studied English, journalism and studio art.

 Mark is a graduate of High Point University’s American Humanics Program, and a brother of Alphi Phi Omega Service Fraternity.
 Following graduation he served as Senior District Executive for the Boy Scouts of America for 22 years.
 He began in 2004 working part-time with SETC in preparation for the SETC Conventions and Auditions.